AxelThevenot/Apriori_Algorithm/README.md

 ![](graph.png)

-As we can see it is pretty hard to discuss the rules with this graph, so we will create a Heatmap of "what item sets (column)  involve what item (row)".
+As we can see it is pretty hard to discuss the rules with this graph, so we will create a heatmap of "what item sets (column)  involve what item (row)".
-It works with the same principle of the previous graph.
-This function takes only these rules as argument
+It works with the same principle as the previous graph.
+This function takes only the rules as argument.

 ```python
 def createRuleHeatmap(rules):